 One of the biggest challenges for value added resellers (VARs), Interconnects and other channel partners tasked with installing IP PBXs for their customers is the PSTN interconnection.
 When a VoIP service provider handles the interconnection to the legacy TDM world, and effectively manages the complexity associated with this interconnection, not only are gateways unnecessary at customer locations, but the time-consuming task of custom configuring and troubleshooting such equipment is also eliminated.

 According to leading industry market research, revenues and shipments from IP PBX's will dominate the VoIP Market.
-In fact, a 2006 study by InfoTech predicts that IP PBX line shipments will make up 90% of premises gear shipments by the year 2010.
+In fact, a 2006 study by InfoTech predicted that IP PBX line shipments made up 90% of premises gear shipments by the year 2010, and today, that is certainly the case.

 Recommendation is the term given to all SIP Forum technical publications.
 The SIP Forum does not (itself) define the SIP standard.
 This is the responsibility of the IETF.
 However, from time to time, there are areas the IETF SIP working group chairs do not feel should be defined by the IETF, yet still need defined for industry-use.
 The SIP Forum is the place where this is done at the suggestion of the IETF SIP working group chairs.
 The resulting documents are called Recommendations by the SIP Forum.